Check it Out

 In addition to attaching your abstract, you will need to decide which presentation format will best suit your research.
 This year, CERCA has 4 presentation formats:

 - Oral Presentation: Oral presentations are 12 minutes plus 3 minutes for discussion.
-Oral sessions will be scheduled on May 3 or May 4 and will be grouped with other oral presentations by topic.
+Oral sessions will be scheduled on Wednesday and Thursday and will be grouped with other oral presentations by topic.
 The presentation rooms are equipped with computers and projectors.
 Creative writing presentations should present a research context alongside the work.
-Please e-mail firstname.lastname@example.org if you require any other accommodations or have questions.
+Please e-mail email@example.com if you require any other accommodations or have questions.

 - Poster Presentation: A 42"x46" poster displayed for 2 days with a 2 hour presentation time each day.
 At least one presenter should be present at each presentation time.
-2017 presentation dates will be May 3 and May 4.
+2017 presentation dates will be Wednesday and Thursday.
 Poster design workshops will be available starting early April.
-Space for poster presentations or art displays is limited, and therefore, first-come, first-served.
+Space for poster presentations or art displays is limited and therefore, first-come, first-served.
 We are able to provide tables and access to electrical outlets.
 If you need any additional accommodations, "Display with Explanation" will better accommodate your needs.

 - Display with Explanation: For presenting art, hands-on demonstrations, or anything else not conducive to a 'poster only' format.
 Materials should be on displayed for 2 days with a 2 hour presentation time each day.
 At least one presenter should be present at each presentation time.
-2017 presentation times will be May 3 and May 4.
+Presentation times will be Wednesday and Thursday.
 You will still be required to include text contextualizing and explaining your project.
 Most displays create a poster explaining what is on display.
 We will do our best to accommodate any needs your specific display may require.

 3. Submit your application